AnnaMag/codeandart/_posts/2017-01-29-Debugging_part2.markdown

 of improvements and extensions of the API, which will fix ES6 related issues.

 Project mentor [Franziska](https://github.com/fhinkel/) wrote a [post](https://medium.com/@franziiii/debug-v8-in-node-js-core-with-gdb-cc753f1f32#.1rpt67eg1)
-on starting with the lower-level debugging of Node.js core using commands specified in the .gbdinit file that ships with V8.
-Here, we cover the same concept using lldb and place it in the context of the variables and global object as run inside the *vm*.
+on starting with the low-level debugging of Node.js core using commands specified in the .gdbinit file that ships with V8.
+Here, I cover the same concept using lldb and have a glance of what *vm* does behind the scenes.
 Initially I thought it would open the way for a broader discussion on the inner workings of *vm* and places for improvements (aka what the Outreachy project is about), but as I started writing it up, it became a bit overloaded with details.
 So here comes the technical aspect